 You can start the mortgage application in one of three ways: online, on the phone, or in person at a HomeBridge branch.
 If you choose to apply through HomeBridge’s website, you’ll be redirected to the Encompass Loan Center.

-You can complete your application through the website, which involves submitting both personal and financial information that’s needed to underwrite your loan.
+You can complete your application through the website, which involves submitting both personal and financial information needed to underwrite your loan.

 Closing time varies depending on where you live.
 Some states can get in as fast as 30 days, while others may need as long as 60.
-If time is of the essence, you should definitely reach out to a HomeBridge loan officer to get an idea of what you can expect.
+If time is of the essence, you should reach out to a HomeBridge loan officer to get an idea of what you can expect.

-On top of that, HomeBridge lets you access a huge array of home loan options, including renovation and new construction loans.
+On top of that, HomeBridge lets you access a vast array of home loan options, including renovation and new construction loans.
 With the amount of variety available, it’s definitely worth checking out HomeBridge for your mortgage needs.